-In addition to the SDRS, effective January 1, 2016, the Department implemented a Hepatitis C SDRP.
+In addition to the SDRS, effective January 1, 2016, the Department implemented a hepatitis C SDRP.
 The SDRP will be distributed to the PH-MCOs based on the number of credits earned.
-Credits are earned when a PH-MCO submits notice of a completed Sustained Virological Response (SVR) documenting undetectable Hepatitis C Ribonucleic Acid (RNA) following completion of therapy, and the PH-MCO paid for all covered drugs for the member.
-In the event that more than one PH-MCO covered the responsibilities of notice of the SVR and payment for covered drugs, the credit is allocated based on the notification of the SVR and on the proportion of repriced drug costs borne by each PH-MCO.
-The SDRP will be will be funded by 10% of the covered drug cost included in the capitation rate ranges.
+Credits are earned when a PH-MCO submits a notice of a completed sustained virological response (SVR) documenting undetectable hepatitis C ribonucleic acid following completion of therapy, and the PH-MCO paid for all covered drugs for the member.
+If more than one PH-MCO covered the responsibilities of notice of the SVR and payment for covered drugs, the credit is allocated based on the notification of the SVR and the proportion of repriced drug costs borne by each PH-MCO.
+The

+SDRP will be funded by 10% of the covered drug cost included in the capitation rate ranges.
 There is no deductible for this program.